julmul/nys-hospital-analysis/README.md

 ## Building the Docker Container

 This project is containerized using Docker for easy reproducibility.
 Ensure you have Docker installed on your machine; if not, follow the instructions on the [Docker website](https://www.docker.com/get-started/).

+Note: The Docker container was built and tested on an M2 Mac, so there may be slight differences in behavior if you are using a different operating system.

 Build the Docker container by running the following command in the terminal: